turingschool/career-development-curriculum/module_two/outreach_and_networking.md

   * [Quickmail.io](https://quickmail.io/)
   * GitHub
   * Personal website

-### Coffee Meetings?
+#### You Do
+Craft your own message!

 ### Closing: Share Out & Takeaways
 As we wrap up, share out:

-* What are you working on next as you finalize your outreach and networking plan?
+* What are you working on next as you finalize your first outreach and networking plan?
-* What are you taking away from this session?
-* What will you include a message to a contact?
+* What will you include in a message to a contact?
+* What questions do you still have?

 Reminder about your deliverable due Friday of Week 5!